-- Mute Your Microphone: To help keep background noise to a minimum, make sure you mute your microphone when you are not speaking. - Be Mindful of Background Noise and Distractions: Find a quiet place to "attend" class, to the greatest extent possible. - Avoid video setups where people may be walking behind you, people talking/making noise, etc. - Avoid activities that could create additional noise, such as shuffling papers, listening to music in the background, etc. - Position Your Camera Properly: Be sure your webcam is in a stable position and focused at eye level. - Limit Your Distractions/Avoid Multitasking: You can make it easier to focus on the meeting by turning off notifications, closing or minimizing running apps, and putting your smartphone away (unless you are using it to access Zoom). - Use Appropriate Virtual Backgrounds: If using a virtual background, it should be appropriate and professional and should NOT suggest or include content that is objectively offensive or demeaning.
+- To help keep background noise to a minimum, make sure you mute your microphone when you are not speaking. - Be mindful of background noise and distractions: find a quiet place to "attend" class, to the greatest extent possible.
+Avoid activities that could create additional noise, such as shuffling papers, listening to music in the background, etc. - Position your camera properly: be sure your webcam is in a stable position and focused at eye level. - Limit your distractions/avoid multitasking: you can make it easier to focus on the meeting by turning off notifications, closing or minimizing running apps, and putting your smartphone away (unless you are using it to access Zoom). - If using a virtual background, it should be appropriate and professional and should NOT suggest or include content that is objectively offensive or demeaning.